bill8345/user_grouping_by_behavior/README.md

 - import pandas
 - import numpy
 - from collections import Counter
-# The information of the modules in this repo.
+# The information of the modules in this repo
 This repo has two modules, grouping and adjust_number.
 1. __*grouping(total_group, df, concat_behavior)*__
    - _total_group_: the number of groups you want to get.